 Apply a second or even third coat for optimal coverage.
 Make sure each coat is completely dry before applying the next.
 After the final coat has dried, you can apply a water-based varnish to protect the paint on the styrofoam.

-- Thinning paint for the first coat: If you don’t want to use a primer on the Styrofoam surface, thin the paint with 15% water for the first coat.
+- For the first coat, thin the paint: If you don’t want to use a primer on the Styrofoam surface, thin the paint with 15% water for the first coat.
 This helps prevent the foam from absorbing too much paint.

-- Outdoor use: If your Styrofoam project will be exposed to the elements, choose water-based exterior paints and consider varnishing the surface for extra durability.
+- For outdoor use: If your Styrofoam project will be exposed to the elements, choose water-based exterior paints and seal the Styrofoam with a water-based varnish after painting for added durability.

 Frequently Asked Questions